OverviewLa Esfinge (The Sphinx) is a vast granite formation in the Paron Valley, in the Cordillera Blanca in Peru.

 (14) North East Ridge (Huber/Koch/Schmidt, June 1955: easy scrambling: many ascents and forms the standard descent route).From the lowest point on the ridge make three rappels down the east flank to the screes, though originally the crest was approached via the easy west flank).

-Thank You!Special thanks to Evaq (Peru) for the valuable information and updates and to UlrichPrinz (original) creator of this page.
+Thank You!Special thanks to Evaq (Peru) and Squick(UK) for the valuable information and updates and to UlrichPrinz (original) creator of this page.

 - High Mountain Magazine Article